 You’ll skip the broker fees, and you may get a better rate with lower closing costs.

 A direct lender typically does all the loan processing, underwriting, and closing in-house.

 Gain home-buying insights

 with the latest housing

-A mortgage broker can also be good for comparing many quotes easily, if you don’t have the wherewithal to shop around yourself.
-But if you have an existing relationship with a financial institution, solid credit, and want the home loan approval done more quickly or to save on fees, then going through that direct lender may be your preferred route.
+But if you have an existing relationship with a financial institution and solid credit, want the home loan approval done more quickly, or want to save on fees, then going through that direct lender may be your preferred route.

 Mortgage broker or direct lender: Which is best?
 The answer depends on individual needs and preferences.
 Both aim to turn a home shopper into a homeowner.

 SoFi is an online direct lender that offers fixed-rate mortgages with competitive rates.
 Qualified buyers can put as little as 5% down.